It’s kinda cruel, how we’re wired.

 Now back to opening lines: the more we care about someone, and the more we hurt seeing their struggle, the more important it is to give the other space for wanting change or help, instead of proffering our help and suggestions before that person is ready.

 It goes completely against our mind’s direction, because we know – our minds know – that we can help, that there’s a solution, that if only they’d listen…

-But the mind will have to suck it up, because the more we try, the more wrong it is in its conviction.
+But the mind will have to suck it up, because the more we try, the more wrong the mind is in its conviction.

-Pay attention to the gut-wrenching feelings of grief and compassion and pity at seeing another person’s struggle, and when you notice them: check yourself.
+Pay attention to the gut-wrenching feelings of grief and compassion and pity and helpfulness, at seeing another person’s struggle, and when you notice them: check yourself.